 Companies submit financial statements to government regulators each year.
 XBRL uses these statements and internationally standardises these data so they can be reviewed and compared regardless of geographic origin.

 We have built a XBRL back-end as part of our in-house credit reference system and targeted marketing database.
 With this XBRL engine we extract useful data that gives us the ability to foresee multi-industry trends in real-time.
 This data comes from more than 2 million sets of financial statement we collect each year as they are filed with the UK Companies House.

 We currently collect approximately 1 petabyte of data (or nearly 20 million, 4 drawer filing cabinets filled with text documents) every 6 to 12 months.
 Our automated analytical tools develop useful insights from this exceptionally large amount of data.
-These financial data insights flag opportunity/risk which are directly used on the Populous platform to reduce the costs of short term funding for invoices.
+These financial data insights flag opportunity/risk which are directly used on the Populous platform to reduce the costs of short term funding of invoices.